 Working on your health prior to pregnancy can lead to improved fertility treatment outcomes and a healthier mom and baby.
 It can also shorten the amount of time it takes for you to successfully conceive.

-By implementing simple lifestyle changes, prioritizing your mental health, and getting the right nutrients now, you can help set yourself up for fertility treatment success in 2023.
+By implementing simple lifestyle changes, prioritizing your mental health, and getting the right nutrients now, you can help set yourself up for fertility treatment success in the coming year.